shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

 # Module 05: Troubleshoot virtual machine connections

+## Lab Scenario

+In this lab, you are working as a support engineer responsible for Azure infrastructure.
+The web team in your organization has reported an issue with the website not responding.
+They have a pool of web servers behind a load balancer and a public IP address that should allow users to access the website.
+Your task is to troubleshoot the connectivity issues and resolve them.

+## Objectives

+By the end of this lab, you will be able to:

+- Troubleshoot connectivity issues to Azure virtual machines and web services.
+- Identify and diagnose network problems using Azure CLI and the Azure portal.
+- Address issues with Network Security Groups (NSGs) and network settings to enable connectivity.
+- Resolve problems with load balancer rules to ensure proper load balancing and connectivity.

 ## Estimated timing: 30 minutes

 You work as a support engineer supporting Azure infrastructure.
 You've been contacted by your web team about an issue with the website not responding.
 The web team have a pool of webservers behind a load balancer and public IP address.